-When a life-enhancement plan includes the factors herein described, patients from all walks of life - and all ages - can match a youthful, attractive face and/or nose with an equally balanced body - inside ... and out.
-They can also rid themselves of unwanted fat, build muscle, and improve the shape and proportions of anatomic regions and features that are either smaller - or larger - than desired.
+When a life-enhancement plan includes the factors herein described, patients from all walks of life - and all ages - can match a youthful, attractive face and/or nose with an equally balanced body - inside, and out.
+Patients/Partners can also rid themselves of unwanted fat, build muscle, and improve the shape and proportions of anatomic regions and features that are either smaller - or larger - than desired.

-At the Surgical and Non-Surgical Rejuvenation Centers, we have found that "individuals who do the things required to look their best tend to find better health, even if finding better health may not have been an initial objective."
+We have found that "individuals who do the things required to look their best tend to find better health, even if finding better health may not have been an initial objective."
 Patients who suffer from diabetes, high blood pressure, high cholesterol, arthritis, depression, and many other conditions often see the aforementioned health conditions disappear, simply by obtaining - and maintaining - a healthier looking body.